MicrosoftDocs/visualstudio-docs/docs/designers/image-editor.md

 **To generate MIP levels**

-1. Begin with a basic texture, as described in [How to: Create a basic texture](../designers/how-to-create-a-basic-texture.md).
+1. Begin with a basic texture.
 For best results, specify a texture that has a width and height that are a power of two in size, for example, 256, 512, 1024, and so on.

 1. Generate the MIP levels.
 On the **Image Editor Mode** toolbar, choose **Advanced** > **Tools** > **Generate Mips**.